 Please complete the table below.
 You may wish to refer to factors relevant to school life, personal life and physical skills.

 What are my strengths?
-What are my weaknesses? what are my strengths: what are my weaknesses: What opportunities do I have?
-What might stop me achieving this? what might stop me achieving this:
+What are my weaknesses?
+What opportunities do I have?
+What might stop me achieving this?

 Diagrams and graphs